 Last week Ford Motor, which employs some 183,000 people and produced 3.9 million vehicles last year, triggered the most significant shift to its job since the early days of its eponymous founder.
 Under its new hybrid model, 25,000 salaried workers are instructed to come to the office when collaboration is needed and work from home when heavy work is on the agenda.
-(Additional, site-independent employees follow a hybrid model where local Covid regulations allow, and more than 100,000 workers build vehicles at Ford facilities.)
+(Additional non-location-dependent employees follow a hybrid model where local Covid regulations allow, and more than 100,000 workers build vehicles at Ford facilities.)
 No master schedule; each team, usually a group of under 20 people, decides when and where they will work.
 It’s a more progressive model than some coastal tech giants and significantly more than some Wall Street proponents.

 Supporting this choice is internal Ford research, which found that 95% of the 56,000 global respondents prefer hybrid jobs and also that 91% of employees agree that “Ford pride remains high” in the fourth quarter of 2020.
-In September 2020, the company held a meeting at -house “future-work think tank” of 50 business unit leaders and external experts in subjects such as neurology, urban planning, anthropology, diversity, and health.
+In September 2020, the company held a meeting at -house “future-of-work think tank” of 50 business unit leaders and external experts in subjects such as neurology, urban planning, anthropology, diversity and health.
 The think tank came up with principles that include “promoting interaction and collaboration regardless of location” and “maintaining well-being.”

 Ford continues to survey and study the impact of its hybrid strategy.
-One early takeaway: Many workers go to the office for only part of the day, which is proof that they use the office primarily to interact with other people.
+One early takeaway: Many workers go to the office for only part of the day, which is evidence that they use the office primarily to interact with other people.

 Do you keep track of what the different teams are doing?

 We did.
 This will take several different forms.
 Right now, when we’re just starting out, we’re gathering employee sentiment.
-That’s things like: How do you know the resource meets your needs when you sign in?
+That’s things like: How do you know the resource meets your needs when you log in?
 What do you think about our new collaboration center?
 Do you have problems with technology?
 Etc. We have a small team dedicated to looking at and reviewing those sentiments to see if we need to adjust anything in the near future.
 In the long term, we will incorporate these types of questions into our employee surveys.